 Insert the CD that came with the system board into a CD-ROM drive.
-Run SETUPEXE of the System Health Monitor utility.
+Run SETUP.EXE of the System Health Monitor utility.
 After completing installation, you will find this utility in "StartUp" under "Programs" of Windows® 95/NT4.0.
 Please refer to the "Readme" file for details on using the utility.

-4.3 Drivers
+4.3 IDE Drivers

-The system board package comes with drivers for different operating systems contained in the provided CD.
-To install the drivers, please refer to the "Readme" file contained in the provided CD.
+The IDE drivers supported by the system board are: DOS, Windows® 3.1, Windows® 95 and Windows NT® 4.0.
+To install the IDE drivers, please refer to the "Readme" file contained in the provided CD.

-If you are running Windows® 95 (Win95, Win95+, Win95 OSR1: Windows 95 OEM Service Release I, Win95 OSR2: Windows 95 OEM Service Release 2.0 or Win95 OSR2.1: Windows 95 OEM Service Release 2.0 plus USB Supplement), you need to run a utility.
+If you are running Windows® 95 (Win95, Win95+, Win95 OSR1: Windows 95 OEM Service Release 1, Win95 OSR2: Windows 95 OEM Service Release 2.0 or Win95 OSR2.1: Windows 95 OEM Service Release 2.0 plus USB Supplement), you need to run a utility.
 Please refer to the "Readme" file contained in the provided CD.